 Large-sized audit firms Mid-tier audit firms Other Number and method of selection of audit engagements to be inspected Each engagement partner is mandatory inspected at least once every three years.
 Additional inspections may also be performed based on the scalability and complexity of audited companies.
 Each engagement partner is mandatory inspected at least once every three years.
 Additional inspections may also be performed based on the scalability and complexity of audited companies.
-Each engagement partner is mandatorily inspected at least once every three years. control, partners and assistants who are not involved in assistants in irrected audit engagements Under the supervision of quality control, partners and assistants who are not involved in inspected audit engagements Persons not involved in inspected audit services (including those outside an audit firm concerned) under the supervision of a partner in charge of quality control.
-Number of inspectors Between around 40 and 180 Between a few and around 20 Between one and a Number of engagements handled by each inspector One to two engagements One to five engagements Inspection framework (procedures, assessment policy), tools to be used Conducted under the Inspection framework and tools provided by the global network.
+Each engagement partner is mandatorily inspected at least once every three years.
+Inspectors Under the supervision of quality control partner, partners and assistants who are not involved in inspected audit engagements (Inspection team is mainly composed of staff belonging monitoring division.)
+Under the supervision of quality control partner, partners and assistants who are not involved in inspected audit engagements Persons not involved in inspected audit services (including those outside an audit firm concerned) under the supervision of a partner in charge of quality control.
+Number of inspectors Between around 40 and 240 Between a few and around 50 Between one and around 15 Number of engagements handled by each inspector One to two engagements One to two engagements One to five engagements Inspection framework (procedures, assessment policy), tools to be used Conducted under the Inspection framework and tools provided by the global network.
 Regarding responses to specifically Japanese auditing standards, many firms have partially tailored the global network's tools, such as adding items.
-Conducted based on an inspection framework determined by the firm independently and tools.
+In many cases, Conducted based on each firm's own inspection framework and tool.
 Conducted based on each firm's own inspection framework.
 Many firms use "Checklist for Periodic Inspections" and "Audit Service Review Procedures" provided by JICPA as inspection tool.
-Use of inspection results are shared within the firm and reflected in evaluations of partners and staff.
+Use of inspection results Inspection results are shared within the firm and reflected in evaluations of partners and staff.
 Inspection results are shared within the firm.
 Some firms reflected them in evaluations of partners and staff.
 Inspection results are shared within the firm.

-(Note) The number of verifications per verifier was calculated by dividing the number of audits subjected to periodic verifications conducted in FY2021 by the number of verifiers involved.
+(Note) The number of engagements per inspector was calculated by dividing the number of audits subjected to periodic inspections conducted in FY2022by the number of inspectors involved.